broadway/broadway/README.md

 Broadway is a project providing infrastructure and testing helpers for creating CQRS and event sourced applications.
 Broadway tries hard to not get in your way.
-The project contains several loosly coupled components that can be used together to provide a full CQRS\ES experience.
+The project contains several loosely coupled components that can be used together to provide a full CQRS\ES experience.

 > Note: while broadway is currently used in production, you should probably